-Our expert barristers help students, parents and schools appeal decisions of awarding bodies, including findings of cheating and misconduct.
+Our expert barristers help students, parents and schools appeal decisions of schools and awarding bodies, including findings of cheating and misconduct.
 Such findings are on the rise with the increasing pressure on students and teachers to succeed.

 In 2018, examination boards issued 2,715 penalties to students for misconduct such as taking unauthorised material into the exam to collusion and plagiarism.
 This was a significant increase from the 2,180 penalties issued the previous year.